 Kathleen E. High has been working with adults for over 15 years.
 She has held a variety of positions working for public and private universities as well as community colleges in California.
 Currently, she teaches various college-success classes at Mt.
-San Antonio College in Walnut, California and Cypress College in Cypress, California.
+San Antonio College in Walnut, California and has worked as a counselor at other colleges as well.
 She is also a private practice consultant working with individuals, mental-health counselors and institutions, and has volunteer experience supporting the unemployed through conducting workshops in a local workforce development career one-stop center and leading a support group for the unemployed in a faith-based community.

 She attempted college at 18, but was not ready to give it what it takes.
 Therefore, like many young students, she repeatedly dropped classes, did not do homework, and just “floundered around” while attending the community college (mostly part-time).
 Consequently, she spent 18 years at the community college before gaining enough self-discipline, focus and understanding of priorities to be able to finish the classes she started.